2 October, 2018

 There’s a lot of ideas and concepts on how to use AR.
 On this movie there are some examples:

 How to make an ARCore app

 In the remaining part of this article, I’ll teach you how to create a simple ARCore app with markers and videos.
 In ARCore, markers are 2D images in the user’s environment, such as posters or product packaging.
 In your app, you will use markers to show a 3D model of the Earth and a short video played after the user clicks on the model.
 This will be the first step to creating something bigger later on, e.g. your own guide for a museum.
 Let’s get to work!

-You need to start with the environment configuration.
+First of all, you need one of ARCore supported devices.
+Also, you should start with the environment configuration.
 Doing it requires basic knowledge of Android Studio and Kotlin.
 The next step is configuring your build.gradle.
 Remember that the min sdk version for ARCore is 24.
 In your build.gradle, add dependencies:

 In your AndroidManifest.xml, add permissions for the camera:

 When you run your application, you have to make sure that you installed it on an ARCore-supported device.
 There are two ways to do that:

 use ARFragment – you don’t need to write code to check if ARCore Android is installed on your device; ARFragment will do it for you!